-It's not always easy to juggle school-related responsibilities like homework, college prep, advanced classes and extracurricular activities — not to mention a social life — can certainly be challenging!
+It's not always easy to juggle school-related responsibilities like homework, college prep, advanced classes and extracurricular activities — not to mention socializing!
 Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the Spokane region.
-We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
-Get in touch with us today to learn more about how our tutoring experts in the Spokane region can help your child realize his or goals and take on increasing workloads with confidence.
+We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order" thinking skills and strategies such as time management, academic planning and interview preparation.
+Contact us today to discover how our knowledgeable tutors in the Spokane region can help your child realize his or goals and take on increasing workloads with confidence.

 A Practical Approach for Tangible Results